Framework 18 to the Summer Flounder, Scup, and Black Sea Bass Fishery Management Plan

 Figure 1: Revised boundary of the SMEP area.

-Small Mesh Exemption Program: This action expands the geographical area of the Small-Mesh Exemption Program (SMEP) by moving the western boundary of the SMEP area approximately 5 miles west for the portion of the area south of Long Island Sound (Figure 1).
-This expansion is intended to allow for greater retention of summer flounder in areas where summer flounder permit holders are currently participating in other fisheries using mesh below the summer flounder minimum mesh size.
-The framework also revises the annual evaluation process for the SMEP and reduces the minimum enrollment period for the SMEP Letter of Authorization (LOA) from 7 days to 1 day.
+Small Mesh Exemption Program: This action expanded the geographical area of the Small-Mesh Exemption Program (SMEP) by moving the western boundary of the SMEP area approximately 5 miles west for the portion of the area south of Long Island Sound (Figure 1).
+This expansion was intended to allow for greater retention of summer flounder in areas where summer flounder permit holders are currently participating in other fisheries using mesh below the summer flounder minimum mesh size.
+The framework also revised the annual evaluation process for the SMEP and reduced the minimum enrollment period for the SMEP Letter of Authorization (LOA) from 7 days to 1 day.

-Flynet Exemption: This action revises the definition of the term “flynet” to reflect modern net configurations used throughout the region.
-To support improved monitoring of fishing activity under the flynet exemption, the framework implements a flynet vessel trip report (VTR) gear code.
-Lastly, this action revises the criterion used to evaluate termination of the flynet exemption to align with the original fishery management plan amendment and its intent.
+Flynet Exemption: This action revised the definition of the term “flynet” to reflect modern net configurations used throughout the region.
+To support improved monitoring of fishing activity under the flynet exemption, the framework implemented a flynet vessel trip report (VTR) gear code.
+Lastly, this action revised the criterion used to evaluate termination of the flynet exemption to align with the original fishery management plan amendment and its intent.
+See the flyer below for details about the revised flynet definition and new gear codes.

 Key Documents